Andrew Clark is the Director of the Institute for Municipal and Regional Policy (IMRP) at Central Connecticut State University.

 Prior to coming to CCSU in 2005, Mr. Clark served as clerk of the Connecticut General Assembly’s Appropriations Committee and aide to House Chair William Dyson for 5 years, where he assisted in the development and passage of significant criminal justice system reform legislation.
 He also served as clerk of the Transportation Committee for one year, and deputy clerk of the Finance, Revenue, and Bonding Committee for one session.

-John Noonan is a University Assistant with the IMRP working on the Results First Initiative.
+John Noonan is a Senior Budget and Policy Analyst with the IMRP working on the Results First Initiative.
 He was most recently the budget section director with the State of Connecticut’s Office of Policy and Management (Governor’s budget office) overseeing the preparation and execution of the state’s fiscal and program policies for Education and Workforce Development agencies – early childhood education through higher education, labor, economic development, housing and others.
 During his career, he has promoted improvements in financial and policy decision-making such as the installation of Business Intelligence software in Connecticut which uses the existing IT systems to produce analytic information for quick evaluation and problem-solving.

 John has been an active member of the National Association of State Budget Officers.
 His Bachelor’s degree is from the State University of New York at Albany (SUNYA) and his Master’s degree in Public Administration is from the Rockefeller School of Public Policy at SUNYA.